Cost of Relocating to United States from Nigeria: ₦6,729,475–₦31,359,354

 Houston

-Houston is the Nigerian capital of America โ Harris County has over 34,900 registered Nigerian residents, with community estimates reaching 50,000โ70,000 when including second-generation Nigerian-Americans.
+Houston is the Nigerian capital of America with one of the largest Nigerian communities in the US.
 The community is concentrated in Alief, Missouri City, and Sugar Land in southwest Houston.
-Texas has no state income tax, saving you 5โ10% compared to states like New York or California.
-Rent is 70% cheaper than NYC โ a 1-bed apartment averages $1,078.
+Texas has no state income tax, saving you 5–10% compared to states like New York or California.
+Rent is 70% cheaper than NYC — a 1-bed apartment averages $1,078.
 The energy, healthcare (Texas Medical Center is the world's largest), and tech sectors are booming.
 The downside: you need a car.
-Houston has limited public transit, and summer heat hits 40ยฐC+ from June to September.
-No direct flights from Lagos โ connect via Atlanta, New York, or European hubs.
+Houston has limited public transit, and summer heat hits 40°C+ from June to September.
+No direct flights from Lagos — connect via Atlanta, New York, or European hubs.

 Atlanta